Rosebank distillery

+Rosebank's revival is heralded as the reawakening of one of Scotland's most iconic silent distilleries.
+The distillery was awarded five-star status from VisitScotland within one week of opening and was named 'Best Regeneration Project' in the 2024 Herald Property Awards.

+In May 2025, the distillery was named as one of the winners of the annual Royal Incorporation of Architects in Scotland (RIAS) awards, and thereby longlisted for the RIAS Best Building in Scotland Award.
+The judges said that "the retention and restoration of the chimney, lockkeeper's cottage and red-brick buildings reflect a commitment to memory and place".

 History

-Records exists, showing that a distillery existed in Falkirk as early as 1798, it was run by the Stark brothers in Laurieston.
+Records exist, showing that a distillery existed in Falkirk as early as 1798, it was run by the Stark brothers in Laurieston.
 In 1817, James Robertson opened a distillery nearby named Rosebank – records are unclear as to whether this was in the same location as the later distillery.
 It remained open only until 1819.

 In 1827 John Stark (of the brothers) opened Camelon distillery on the west bank of the canal, he ran this until his death in 1836.
 After this time the Camelon distillery was run by Thomas Gunn and his father.
 In 1840, the Gunn's were approached by James Rankine to either buy or lease the Camelon distillery maltings (on the east bank of the canal) where he set up a new distillery under the Rosebank name.

 The new Rosebank quickly grew, requiring expansion in 1845 and rebuilding in 1864.
 Indeed in 1861 when Camelon Distillery went bankrupt, Rankine was able to purchase it as well and demolish it, leaving only the maltings for the use of Rosebank.
-Rosebank Distillery Ltd was formed in 1894, and in 1914 it was among the companies that amalgamated to form the Scottish Malt Distillers.
-Later the group became part of DCL.